PixWizardry/ComfyUI-ForceGarbageCollection/README.md

 Here are the details for the **Memory Purge (GC)** node:

 ### What it Does
-*   🧹 **Forces Cleanup**: Manually triggers Python's garbage collector to clear out unused data from your computer's RAM.
+*   **Forces Cleanup**: Manually triggers Python's garbage collector to clear out unused data from your computer's RAM.
-*   🗑️ **Clears VRAM**: Empties the PyTorch CUDA cache, which releases memory on your graphics card (VRAM) that is no longer being used by active processes.
+*   **Clears VRAM**: Empties the PyTorch CUDA cache, which releases memory on your graphics card (VRAM) that is no longer being used by active processes.
-*   ➡️ **Seamless Passthrough**: Allows you to insert it anywhere in your workflow without interrupting the data flow.
+*   **Seamless Passthrough**: Allows you to insert it anywhere in your workflow without interrupting the data flow.
 It takes in common data types (like models, images, and latents) and passes them straight through to the next node.

+### What it Doesn't Do
+*   **Unload Models**

 ### Key Inputs
 The node is designed to be placed between other nodes.
 Its inputs are *optional* passthroughs to avoid breaking workflow connections: